GluuFederation/docs-ce-prod/docs/source/index.md

 The Gluu Server is a FOSS platform for IAM.
 Learn more about software licenses [below](#license)

 ### Open Web Standards
-Gluu supports open web standards for authentication, authorization, federated identity, and identity management, including:
+The Gluu Server can be deployed to support the following open standards for authentication, authorization, federated identity, and identity management:

 - OAuth 2.0
 - OpenID Connect